k2-fsa/sherpa/docs/source/onnx/pretrained_models/online-transducer/conformer-transducer-models.rst

 `<https://huggingface.co/luomingshuang/icefall_asr_wenetspeech_pruned_transducer_stateless5_streaming>`_

-which supports only English as it is trained on the `WenetSpeech`_ corpus.
+which supports only Chinese as it is trained on the `WenetSpeech`_ corpus.

 You can find the training code at